khalid21456/khalid21456/README.md

 - 🔭 I’m **Khalid Edaoudi**

-- :student: Computer Science student
+- 👨‍🎓 Computer Science student

 - 👨‍💻 I'm so interested by **Programming** and **Problem Solving**